Brit Awards: Broadcast

+Launch show

 For many years, ITV have aired a launch show in January titled The BRITs Are Coming, which reveals some of the artists who have been nominated at the upcoming ceremony.
 Previous hosts include Jonathan Ross and Kate Thornton.
-The 2013, 2014 and March 2021 host was Nick Grimshaw, followed by Reggie Yates and Laura Whitmore in 2015 and 2016 respectively.
+In 2013 and 2014, it was hosted by Nick Grimshaw, followed by Reggie Yates and Laura Whitmore in 2015 and 2016 respectively.
 Emma Willis hosted The BRITs Are Coming in 2017 and again in 2018 when it was broadcast live for the first time.
 Clara Amfo hosted the 2019 launch show and Alice Levine hosted in 2020.
-Grimshaw hosted the March 2021 The Brits Are Coming with Griff.
+Grimshaw hosted the March 2021 edition of The Brits Are Coming with singer Griff.
 The December 2021 launch show was hosted by Amfo and Maya Jama.

-The 2023 edition will take place on 11 February 2023 and it will be held, for the first time, on a weekend.
+The 2023 edition took place on 11 February 2023 and was held, for the first time, on a weekend.
 The nominees for 2023 were announced via the BRITs social platforms on 12 January 2023 by Jack Saunders and Vick Hope.
+The nominees were also revealed by Tom Daley, Yung Filly, Jill Scott, and brothers Joe and George Baggs from Gogglebox across their own social media channels.
+The launch show returned in January 2024 and was renamed Bring on The BRITs; it was hosted by Yinka Bokinni and live streamed, as part of a new partnership between The BRITs and Meta, via the BRITs account on social platforms Instagram and Facebook.
+The same format was used in 2025, with that year's launch show hosted by Siân Welby.